dannyli0109/OpenGL_Boilerplate/README.md

 ## Descriptions

-- OpenGL Boilerplate to life easier to create new openGL project
+- OpenGL Boilerplate to make life easier to create new openGL project
 - With GLFW window set up and a imgui docking window
 - The boilerplate is self contained, no additional setup is required